remla25-team12/operation/README.md

       $ cd /mnt/shared/
       ```

-   2. For **Minikube**, additional work is required.
+   2. For **Minikube**, a different installation process is required.
 Clean up any pevious Minikube instance, launch a new instance, enable ingresses, and install Istio manually with its Helm Charts:

       ```shell
       minikube delete